GarwelGarwel/KerbalHealth/README.md

 Making History expansion is fully supported too but not required.

 If you would like to include special support for your (or your favorite) mod, let me know.
-Or, better yet, provide a PR.

 ## Conflicts and Incompatibilities